justnawat/numpar/readme.md

 ### Matrix and System of Linear Equations-related Operations

 - `np.linalg.solve`: Solve a matrix equation (Done, slow)
-- `np.linalg.matrix_rank`: Rank of matrix
+- `np.linalg.matrix_rank`: Rank of matrix (Done, slow)

 Note that some of these may not be implemented by submission date due to ~~laziness~~ not having enough time to work.

 ## Measuring Success

 We are measuring success using the running time of each function that will implemented compared to vanilla NumPy on large data (suppose a function is for matrix computation, then the matrix would need to be quite large to minimize parallelism overhead.
 If it can beat NumPy, great.
 If it cannot, then that's unfortunate.

 The file `test.py` has some test cases for each of the implemented functions.
 Simply run the `run.sh` script to run the test cases.
 Also, make sure that you have the right dependencies.

 # Meme of the Repo